Noise Levels in South West, Hartford, CT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,712 South West residents, or 30.0%, live above that level.
 By land area, 35.9% of South West is above 55 dBA.

 Average noise levels for South West residents, grouped by direction from the center of South West.
-Northern South West carries the highest population-weighted average; Southern South West carries the lowest.
-Just 11% of residents in Southern South West live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern South West.
+The highest population-weighted average is in central South West; the lowest is in southeastern South West, where just 20% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central South West